Ajetski/pipes-n-processes/README.md

-                     process, along with public methods that expose functionality similar to a non-buffered Go channel (such as take/send data over the channel)
+                     process, along with public methods that expose functionality similar to a non-buffered Go channel (such as take/send data over the channel) run.sh         - helper script that compiles and runs the project README.md      - hey, that's me ;)
+.gitignore     - ignore any pesky files. git doesn't need to know about those.
+.gitattributes - fix language stats so .h files aren't listed as C on GitHub
 ```